Table of contents

 Source: The Hong Kong Police

-You can also install a reliable anti-theft system to your vehicle, especially video cameras that save files to the cloud.
+You can also install a reliable anti-theft system to your vehicle, especially a video camera that uploads footage to the cloud.

 3. Lock the doors before leaving your car